 Screen capture of the simulation, please don't mind the compression, viewing in 1080p recommended

 I found a very nice thing - with a very small change, you can force the boids to form circles!
 I haven't been able to find any mention of this in any literature, but you can do this just by changing the shape of the flocking area (flocking area meaning the area visible to each boid).
 The example bellow uses a half-hemisphere oriented in the positive z-direction.

 The boids inside the aproximate half-hemisphere can be easily filtered using the grid-based approach, where you just ignore the boids inside cells "behind" the current boid.
 You can really start to see the circles around 0:20.

 The most straightforward approach would be:

-for each boid as b: for each boid as e: if (e is in the flocking range of b) and (e is not b): accumulate forces from e apply forces to b
+for each boid as b: for each boid as e: if (e is in the flocking range of b) and (e is not b): accumulate forces from e to b for each boid as b: apply accumulated forces to b

 The obvious downfall of this approach is its quadratic complexity.
 The number of performed tests grows really fast, a single update of thousand boids requires millions of tests (line 3 in the code above).